daroshchanka/playwright-python-starter/README.md

 Some of [playwright-pytest args](https://playwright.dev/python/docs/test-runners#cli-arguments) are ignored in this project and replaced by the above provided [cli-args](#Pytest-CLI-args):

-- setting next args will not take effect at all:
+- setting the next args will not take effect at all:
   ```text
   --browser
   --browser-channel
   --device
   ```

-- setting next args will not cause data attached to the Allure test-report (all those traces data will be collected independently):
+- setting the next args will not cause the data attached to the Allure test-report (all those traces data will be collected independently):
   ```text
   --output
   --tracing